The sphinx and the seasonal markers

 The spring equinox happens in March, a month named after the Roman god of war – Mars.
 In Greek, his name was Aries, a name sounding similar to Jarilo.
 “Jar” also means “anger” in Slavic languages.
 The ancient Slavic warriors would storm into the battle screaming his name.
 This custom still exists in modern Slavic warcry – “Jurish” and “Ura”.
 And with this analogy, another etymology comes to mind, the title “earl“.

 earl (n.)
 Old English eorl “brave man, warrior, leader, chief”, from Proto-Germanic *erlaz, which is of uncertain origin.
-In later Old English, “nobleman,” (equivalent of Old Norse jarl).
+In later Old English, “nobleman,” (the equivalent of Old Norse jarl).

 For nomadic horsemen of the steppe, the constellations of spring and the autumn equinox were two horsemen.
 These horsemen became St. George and St. Demetrius of Christianity.
 The name of St. Demetrius relates to Demetra / Virgo, while that of George to Slavic Jarilo.

 Lying opposite to Virgo, the constellation of Aries – the Ram, was a part of Jarilo’s horse.
 Both Aries and Jarilo share the same root.
 The same goes for Thracian horseman “Heros” and the Egyptian Horus.
 In Egypt, the name Horus, was written as ḥr.w and pronounced as ħaːruw.
 Slavic pantheon also had a deity Hors, “god of the solar disk”, although not much is known about it.